LinusU/base32-encode/readme.md

 - `'RFC4648'` - [Base32 from RFC4648](https://tools.ietf.org/html/rfc4648)
 - `'RFC4648-HEX'` - [base32hex from RFC4648](https://tools.ietf.org/html/rfc4648)
 - `'Crockford'` - [Crockford's Base32](http://www.crockford.com/wrmg/base32.html)

+Options may have a `padding` property which provides a way to disable the encoding padding (default behaviour)

 ## See also